23052015/PP5-mildew-detection-in-cherry-leaves/README.md

 5. The deployment process should happen smoothly if all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.
 6. If the slug size is too large then add large files not required for the app to the .slugignore file.

+## Steps to run the browser in the workspace using codeanywhere

+- Open the codeanywhere Workspace

+- Open a new terminal
+- Write in the terminal "streamlit run app.py" and a port will open which would show the code in the browser

 ## Main Data Analysis and Machine Learning Libraries

-* Numpy: aA powerful library used to handle multi-dimensional arrays and offers an extensive collection of mathematical functions to perform operations on these arrays efficiently.
+- Numpy: aA powerful library used to handle multi-dimensional arrays and offers an extensive collection of mathematical functions to perform operations on these arrays efficiently.

 - Pandas: A valuable tool for data analysis, facilitating statistical analysis and manipulation of datasets.
 - Matplotlib: Primarily used for data visualization and enables the embedding of plots within Jupyter notebooks.
 - Seaborn: Provides a high-level interface for creating statistical graphics, offering built-in themes to style Matplotlib plots elegantly.